 If you’re looking for clogs for yourself, Dutch hardware stores outside of Amsterdam (in smaller cities) often carry clogs (

 One of my favorite gifts from the Netherlands and personal items is my hat from Barts.
 This authentic Amsterdam brand began by a Dutchman began abroad on the beaches on Saint Tropez,

 My Barts items have lasted years and always bring me fond memories of Amsterdam.
 If you’re visiting in summer, don’t worry: they also sell summer hats and stylish scarves.
 You can look for Barts at de

 Tulips from the Netherlands

-The tulip bulbs are best planted as close to the ideal period as possible and it's easy to buytulip bulbs by you although they're likely more expensive than buying them at the flower market.
+The tulip bulbs are best purchased as close to the ideal period as possible and I recommend purchasing your tulip bulbs in fall if possible.

 If you’re into bringing new alcohol types home as a souvenir, consider buying a bottle protector to ensure that the bottle doesn’t open up in your suitcase.
 As someone who’s transported eight wine bottles back from Italy and Hungary, I swear by the laundry bag method, but buying packing materials for your alcohol bottles is a safer bet if you’re concerned about a bottle breaking open in your suitcase.